Towards Aligning Multimodal LLMs with Human Experts: A Focus on Parent-Child Interaction: Discussion

 \subsection{Partial Alignment at the Level of Judgement}

-Overall alignment scores at the judgement stage were modest, reflecting the difficulty of capturing interpretive nuances.
-Nevertheless, we found that many-shot prompting consistently outperformed zero-shot, suggesting that incorporating examples grounded in SLP expertise helps models approximate expert reasoning more closely.
-This indicates that expert knowledge does play a role in supporting judgement-level alignment is shaped not only by prompting strategies but also by natural variation in expert perspectives.
+Alignment at the judgement stage was modest, reflecting the difficulty of capturing interpretive nuances.
+Many-shot prompting consistently outperformed zero-shot prompting, suggesting that examples grounded in SLP expertise help the model approximate expert judging more closely.
+These gains were incremental, however, indicating that judgement-level alignment is shaped not only by prompting strategies but also by natural variation in expert perspectives.

-The results highlight the need for more deliberate strategies to improve judgement-level alignment.
-Few-shot prompting offers one pathway, but more sustained approaches such as fine-tuning with expert-labelled data or retrieval-augmented generation (RAG) may be necessary to embed richer interpretive cues.
-At the same time, because judgement involves a degree of subjectivity, future systems may need to actively explore how different forms of expertise shape interpretation, and provide mechanisms to surface or adapt to these perspectives rather than converge on a single fixed standard.